LeeHounshell/BatBot/README.md

 This robot was built using the Elegoo Robot Car v3.0 as the main base; then piling on top of that the Jetson Nano (inside a case), a Samsung 500 Gig SSD, a phone-battery power supply and the camera, attached to the ultrasonic sensor.
 The figure-head is from a PEZ dispenser.
 No soldering is required to build this project.
 No 3D printing is required either.
 All parts can be ordered online or found in your local hardware store.

-The README.md in the 'robot' folder of this project lists the parts needed to make this.
+The README.md in the 'robot' folder of this project lists the parts needed to make BatBot.

 See https://www.elegoo.com/product/arduinocarv3-0/ for the Elegoo Car details.